mattclarke/advent_of_code_20/README.md

 # for anti-clockwise:
 wp_x, wp_y = -wp_y, wp_x
 ```
-Reasoning: treat as a complex number where x-axis is real and y-axis is imaginary, multiplying by i is a 90 degree rotation.
+Reasoning: treat as a complex number where x-axis is real and y-axis is imaginary, multiplying by i is a 90 degree rotation anti-clockwise.
 ```
 # rotate once
 x * i = ix (x is now along the imaginary axis, i.e. y) => what was originally the x component is now the y component